leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Principle 1: You don’t Control Your Brain
 -----------------------------------------

-You’d *like* to think that you decide what you do, but you don’t decide.
+You’d like to *think* that you’re in control, but you aren’t.
 Not really.
 A lot of what you do is purely out of habit.

 I’m sure you’re familiar with this situation: you *want* to work on your creative project, but then you feel uninspired, or intimidated, or tired, or afraid, or overwhelmed, and you end up not working on the project, which makes you feel frustrated and creates a vicious cycle of procrastination.